 The borrower is deemed to be in default when they have failed to keep up repayments on a credit agreement and the lender considers the relationship at an end before the balance has been cleared.
 This is often after 6 months of unpaid payments but can happen at any time.

 If a mortgage applicant has defaults, some lenders accept them whether they are repaid (satisfied) or not.
 The main criteria lenders want to know is:

 - The date when they occurred/were registered (if more recent then considered higher risk.
 Some lenders want a clean history for 3 or 4 years, others are happy to consider defaults registered as recently as this month!)

 - The type of account the default was on (If the default occurred on an unsecured credit agreement like a credit card, or on a secured agreement like a mortgage or secured loan.
 Secured defaults are considered much more serious and thus higher risk).

 - The £ amount of the default - (Some lenders impose a limit on the amount of the default to a maximum of say £150 for example, where others have no limit).

 - The amount of equity/deposit (The more recent or severe, the more deposit it required).
 Currently it’s possible to get approved with defaults up to 95% LTV, depending on the type and registration date.

-CCJs are issued by the courts to persons who have failed to keep up payments on an agreement.
+CCJs are issued by the courts to people who have failed to keep up payments on an agreement.
 A plan is usually put in place detailing how the borrower is to repay the monies owed.
-In terms of applying for a new mortgage some lenders are happy to consider applicants with county court judgements but typically they will want to know:
+In terms of applying for a new mortgage, some lenders are happy to consider applicants with county court judgements but typically they will want to know:

 - How long ago it was registered.